 There are several other notable sites in and around Jaisalmer town to visit.
 I did not visit the Jain Temples, but those who are religiously inclined can do so.
 These are 7 temples made of yellow sandstone, located within the fort walls.

 There is also the Fort Palace – an elegant seven-story structure.
 Much of the palace is open to the public – there is the King’s palace, the Queen’s palace, the mirrored and painted Rang Mahal, and more.

 I did visit the Kuldehra site outside the town, but unless you have a strong interest in archaeology, you could give this a miss.
-It is difficult to imagine from the pile of bricks and stones that the site is currently, that this was once a bustling town that was abandoned overnight and left cursed.
+The story behind the haunted village of Kuldhera is quite interesting.
+But, it is difficult to imagine from the pile of bricks and stones that the site is currently, that this was once a bustling town that was abandoned overnight and left cursed.

 Gadisar Lake is a beautiful site to visit.
 It is one of the few surviving heritage lakes in Rajasthan.